How To Cook Prime Rib: 2 Easy Ways

 The answer to this question is a personal preference.
 I like my cuts cooked longer than Mark does since he eats his “medium rare.”

-A thin-sliced end cut is my cut of choice.
-I have noticed that Mark’s cuts tend to be juicier.
-I’d suggest cutting the meat into 1/2 to 3/4-inch thick slices.
+My choice is a thin-sliced end cut.
+Mark’s cuts tend to be juicier.
+I suggest cutting the meat into 1/2—to 3/4-inch thick slices.

 Is Prime Rib cooked fat side up?

-Plan on preheating the oven to 250 degrees and cook for the time(s) suggested in the recipe below based on the weight of your prime rib roast.
-Also, I’d suggest using a meat thermometer as shown to check on the meat’s internal temperature so it’s cooked to the desired level.
+Plan on preheating the oven to 250 degrees and cooking for the time(s) suggested in the recipe below based on the weight of your prime rib roast.
+Also, I’d suggest using a meat thermometer, as shown, to check the meat’s internal temperature so it’s cooked to the desired level.

 What is the difference between a Prime Rib and a Ribeye Roast?